 TFMS 405-Topics in Performance Studies: Greece Study Tour

-The course can also be used to satisfy the requirements of the Democracy Studies area, in consultation with the Coordinator of Democracy Studies, by registering for it either as HIST 393 or RELG 380 (which are on the list of DMST-satisfying courses), or as the four credits normally satisfied by independent study, internship, or directed research.
+The course can also be used to satisfy the requirements of the Democracy Studies area, in consultation with the Coordinator of Democracy Studies, for what would be either HIST 393 or RELG 380 (which are on the list of DMST-satisfying courses), or as the four credits normally satisfied by independent study, internship, or directed research.

 Which course the student takes this as should determine the content and methodology of the student’s term paper, which is 8-12 pages and due well after the trip, August 1.
 Where possible, it should also determine the student’s selection of a site paper and site report, and of the two Who’s Who oral reports.

-Regardless of how one registers for the study tour, an ELAW-related learning outcome for the course is that at the completion of this course, students will be able to explain the impact of place and context on their understanding of specific course materials and experiences.
+Regardless of how one registers for the study tour, any cultural literacy or ELAW-related learning outcome for the course is that at the completion of this course, students will be able to explain the impact of place and context on their understanding of specific course materials and experiences.